Competitive Advantage: Under 30 Day Escrow Will Appeal to Sellers

 Our closing times are averaging about 27 days right now, sometimes even faster.
 Closing your loan early or on time is a huge competitive advantage when trying to appeal to sellers.

-Can closing in under 30 days on your purchase give you a competitive advantage over other offers?
+Can a 30 day escrow on your purchase give you a competitive advantage over other offers?

 You Betcha!
 Sellers want to sell as soon as possible.
 You want a competitive advantage.
 This is the best of both worlds.